amir-cardiolab/Biotransport_FEniCS/Oasis_geomRot_ResTuning/README.md

-## About Biotransport Package
+## About Oasis_geomRot_ResTuning Package

-This package contains the codes to simulate the near-wall transport of NO, LDL, ATP, O2, Monocytes, and MCP-1 in coronary arteries.
+This package is a modified version of Oasis software package to solve Navier-Stokes equations in arbitrary geometries.

 It is developed in the Cardiovascular Biomechanics Lab, NAU, by Mostafa Mahmoudi under direction of Dr. Amirhossein Arzani.